punxaphil/maxi-media-player/README.md

 # Installation
 ## With HACS (recommended)
-Recommended way of installing this card is with HACS (Home Assistant Community Store).
+Recommended way of installing this card is with HACS [Home Assistant Community Store](https://hacs.xyz/docs/setup/download).

 ## Without HACS
 1. Download this file: maxi-media-player.js